 Fear and Darkness

 Apprehension set in at night when all visitors and therapists vanished.
 Even other patients’ families were unable to add comfort and had to leave.
-Fear flew in quickly as the kite on the stark wall beamed the last colorful comfort before the lights dimmed and visitors deserted.
+Fear flew in as quickly as the kite on the stark wall beamed the last colorful comfort before the lights dimmed and visitors deserted.
 Couldn’t someone please spend the night?
 No, the rules prohibited such pampering.
 A call for help was as close as a simple fuzzy ball hanging from a cord near the bed!
 I think it had mercury in it and with a tap activated an alert to the nurses’ station.

 Gone were the days of simple grunts or cries to get ‘911-like’ prompt assistance as I had at the other hospital where I was considered a ‘special’ patient with ‘special needs’.
 I was now another paralyzed soldier in boot camp on a road to recovery.